FarronF/limerick-council-meetings/meetings/2020/06/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 4th March 2020.md

 west.

-Staff of the Road Design Office have reviewed the options developed and the draft--- 6
+Staff of the Road Design Office have reviewed the options developed and the draft
+---
+6

 report was also submitted to TII for their consideration.